ICT4LT

 Video delivered via the Web has improved considerably in recent years in terms of quality and speed of access.
 Sitting on a comfortable sofa and watching broadcast TV on a high-definition big screen is still, however, more pleasant than sitting at a computer and viewing video clips two feet away from your face..

 Here is a sample video file in WMV format that Graham Davies made in Valencia in March 2009: Valencia.wmv.
 If you click on the name of the file this should cause Windows Media Player or another media player to pop up on screen to enable you to play it.
 See the above reference to plug-ins and see Section 2.2.1, Module 2.2, headed Media players.
-You can save the above WAV file to your hard disk, either using the procedure indicated above in Section 2.1.5 (above) or using the Save As option in the File menu of the Windows Media Player.
+You can save the WMV file to your hard disc, either using the procedure indicated above in Section 2.1.5 (above) or using the Save As option in the File menu of the Windows Media Player.

 Downloading large audio and video files, or any other kinds of large files, used to be tedious when people had to connect to the Internet using an older-style dial-up modem.
 In those days you needed to kill time by making yourself a cup of coffee or taking the dog for a walk while you were waiting.
 And then you might find that the download process had timed out or crashed before it had been completed.
 Nowadays, with broadband connections to the Internet being much more widely available, long waits are a thing of the past, and the process of downloading files can be made more efficient by using a download manager: